 David Y L Lin, Representative, Taipei Representative Office in the UK, foreign minister 2012-2016

 Humphrey’s writing style is accessible even when his subject grows more complex, ranging from geographic diversity to narration about history and politics.
 This book is a helpful primer to better understand the tools available to those formulating the South China Sea policy.
 Whether it is navigating on the political waves in East Asia, or exploring the great power status, the book offers a generous insight.
 Humphrey is a respected analyst, and he doesn’t disappoint here.

 Dr Wu Shicun, President of National Institute for South China Sea Studies

 Humphrey Hawksley focuses his immense skills at forensic political analysis to dissect 21st century Asia’s latest trouble spot.
 A fascinating read.

-Hardeep Puri, Indian Minister for Development and former Indian ambassador to the United Nations
+Hardeep Puri, Indian Minister for Housing and Urban Affairs, former Indian ambassador to the United Nations.

 Interviews that run a wide gamut from fishermen to the heads of state.